pion/website/content/en/blog/ion-grown-up-and-moving-out.md

 * [LiveKit](https://livekit.io/) - Room based API that is horizontally-scalable out of the box.
 * [Plug-N-Meet](https://github.com/mynaparrot/plugNmeet-server) - Providers higher level WebRTC tools with plugins for Joomla, Moodle, Wordpress

-With ION existing under the Pion organization users will unfairly ignore these other projects.
+With ION existing under the Pion organization users would unfairly ignore these other projects.
 I want to celebrate and encourage everyone who is building things with Pion.